 - Precision engineering - robust design with 2 μm tolerance ensures accuracy, enables sterilization and re-use.

-- Silicon neural probe compatible - purpose-designed to guarantee easy alignment of our probes with drive axis.
+- Silicon neural probe compatible - purpose-designed to guarantee easy alignment of our silicon neural probes with drive axis.

-- Optogenetics compatible - easily co-align our silicon neural probes with a fiber optic cannula across 5 different positions with respect to probe shanks.
+- Optogenetics compatible - easily co-align our silicon neural probes with a fiber optic cannula to form a chronically implantable optrode.

-- Scalable to multi-loci implants -the small footprint of the nano-Drives facilitates targeting of multiple brain areas within the same animal, opening up network- and system-level experiments with combined recording and optogenetics.
+- Scalable to multi-loci implants -small footprint facilitates targeting of multiple brain areas within the same animal, opening up network- and system-level experiments with combined recording and optogenetics.

-Simple and convenient co-alignment of silicon neural probes and fiber optics
+Simple and convenient co-alignment of silicon neural probes with fiber optics and more...

-Our chronic nano-Drives are designed to precisely co-align fiber cannulas alongside our silicon neural probes with spatially defined separation (300 or 650 microns between the fiber and probe) so as to minimize local tissue damage arising from the fiber, whilst maintaining proximity to the neurons being recorded to spill sufficient light power to drive the expressed target opsin.
-Our solution to the problem of uniting electrodes with fibers optics allows both devices to be moved through the brain, together, in a freely-behaving animal.
+Our chronic nano-Drives are designed to precisely co-align fiber cannulas alongside our silicon neural probes with spatially defined separation (300 or 650 microns between the fiber and probe) so as to minimize local tissue damage arising from the fiber, whilst maintaining proximity to the neurons being recorded to spill sufficient light power to drive your expressed target opsin.
+Our solution to the problem of uniting silicon neural probe microelectrodes with fiber optics allows both devices to be moved through the brain together in a freely-behaving animal, such that your electrodes are always in the right place with respect to your light-emission.

 Small footprint, lightweight and scalable to multi-target implants